-Here are top questions and answers about red dyed diesel you need to know.
+Do you know what makes red dyed diesel different from other types of diesel fuel?
+We answered the 10 most frequently asked questions that all diesel users should know.
 Find out what it is, who can use it, why it’s colored red, and more.

-Red diesel is a fuel that is for heavy equipment and off-road vehicles.
-This fuel is like regular diesel, but dyed red for identification purposes.
+Red dyed diesel, also known as red diesel, is a type of diesel fuel that is used for heavy equipment and off-road vehicles.
+It is nearly identical to regular diesel, but it’s dyed red for identification purposes.

-Red dye diesel fuels machinery and off-road vehicles in the construction and farming industries.
+Red dyed diesel fuels machinery and off-road vehicles in the construction and farming industries.
 It’s illegal to use this fuel in on-road vehicles, like consumer cars.

 Red diesel is dyed because it’s tax-exempt so off-road equipment can get jobs done cheaply.
 Fuels are dyed for identification purposes, since some have lower taxes than others.
 Congress and other federal agencies need to collect the right taxes while ensuring eco-friendly options are used correctly.